folhabranca/docker/README.md

 # Known to work

 This image was tested with the latest docker-ce software.
 Be sure to upgrade it if you are having problem.

+# Future work

+- Make DNS over TLS more easy to use
+- Try BoringTLS